A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Introduction

 \subsection{Planning on a sphere}

-Motion planning for a Dubins vehicle on a sphere entails determining the optimal path to travel from one configuration to another on a sphere, as shown in Fig.~\ref{fig: ini_fin_config_sphere}.\footnotemark\, Motion planning on a sphere has been reasonably explored in the literature.
+Motion planning for a Dubins vehicle on a sphere entails determining the optimal path to travel from one configuration to another on a sphere.\footnotemark\, Motion planning on a sphere has been reasonably explored in the literature.

 In \cite{monroy}, path planning on a Riemmanian surface for a curvature-constrained vehicle was considered.
 In particular, the author showed that the same candidate paths as the Dubins result on a plane were obtained for a sphere, wherein the vehicle's minimum turning radius is $r = \frac{1}{\sqrt{2}}$.
 The motion planning problem on a sphere was recently studied in \cite{3D_Dubins_sphere}, wherein $r$ was considered to be a parameter for the vehicle.
 The authors showed that for normal controls\footnotemark, the optimal path is of type $CGC, CCC,$ or a degenerate path of the same for $r \leq \frac{1}{2}$.
 Here, $C = L, R$ denotes a tight left or right turn, and $G$ denotes a great circular arc.
 The same model was utilized in \cite{free_terminal_sphere} and \cite{generalization} for the motion planning problem wherein the vehicle must only attain a desired final location.
 The authors initially showed that the optimal path is of type $CC, CG,$ or a degenerate path of the same for $r \leq \frac{1}{2}$ in \cite{free_terminal_sphere}, and later showed that the optimal path types remain the same for $r \leq \frac{\sqrt{3}}{2}$ in \cite{generalization}.
 In \cite{time_optimal_synthesis_SO3} and \cite{time_optimal_control_satellite}, the authors considered time-optimal motion planning for a generic model on the Lie group $SO (3),$ which is the group of special orthogonal matrices, considering a single control input and two control input system, respectively.
 In particular, in \cite{time_optimal_synthesis_SO3}, the authors consider a system given by